-Now we just need to factor in how much primer will be required.
-With our Silicone Silicate system, you’ll need to use our EWI-333 SiSi render primer which can be tinted to match the colour of the render itself for extra opacity and pigmentation.
+Now we just need to factor in how much render primer will be required.
+For a Silicone Silicate system, you’ll need to use our EWI-333 SiSi render primer which can be tinted to match the colour of the render itself for extra opacity and pigmentation.

 Bear in mind that this is an approximation, but if you were to multiply this number with the square meterage of your property then you would get an estimate on how much the materials will cost for installing coloured render on your home!

 Which Coloured Render do I Choose?

-We have so many coloured renders to choose from, all of which are BBA approved and are the highest quality coloured renders on the market.
-Our tester pots provide the opportunity for customers to test different colours of render and pick the right one.
+We also provide tester pots, which will give you the opportunity to test different colours.
 It’s always best to be able to see the coloured render in person so that you don’t end up unhappy with your decision when it’s applied in full scale on your property.

 - Silicone render/Silicone Silicate render: Silicone Render is a premium, modern technology coloured render – which is available in hundreds of different colours.
 Silicone is a very popular choice because it offers hydrophobic properties, which means that it repels water, dirt and organic growth.
 Silicone render is also super easy to apply because it comes ready to use, so you just apply it straight out the box.
 (Read more about Silicone Render here).